Linode Beginner's Guide

 First, check to be sure that the service (SSH, HTTP, etc.) you’re trying to access is running.
 If your Linode runs a firewall, check your firewall rules to ensure that you’re allowing traffic to the desired destination.
-If this doesn’t help, generate MTR reports to and from your Linode, and submit them via the “Support” tab in the Linode Manager.
+If this doesn’t help, generate MTR reports to and from your Linode, and submit them via the Support Tickets section in the Cloud Manager.
 You may need to use Lish if you’re having problems reaching your Linode via normal networking.

 How can I upgrade or downgrade my Linode?

-Resizing your Linode is automated via the “Resize” tab in the Linode Manager, pending availability for the plan you wish to move to in your data center.
+Resizing your Linode is automated via the Resize tab for your Linode in the Cloud Manager, pending availability for the plan you wish to move to in your data center.
 If you’re downgrading, please make sure you’ve resized your disk images to fit within your desired plan’s disk space allocation before issuing the resize job.
 For more information, refer to our guide on resizing a Linode